-First, let’s start with the cut of beef you’re looking for.
-I know that sometimes that sea of meats at the grocery store can be a bit intimidating, so I’m just gonna tell you to skip it altogether and walk straight up to the butcher counter.
-Ask your butcher for beef ribs.
+To begin, let’s talk about the cut of beef you’re looking for when smoking beef ribs.
+I know that sometimes that sea of meats at the grocery store can be intimidating.
+Skip the pre-packaged stuff and simply ask your butcher for beef ribs.
 These beefy, beautiful ribs come from the lower end of the ribs and often have a good 1-2 inches of meat right on top of the bone.

 Different pitmasters prefer different cuts, but either one works perfectly with this recipe.
 I used a 4-bone section of chuck ribs for this one because it was what my butcher had in stock, but plate ribs are a perfect substitute!

-Smoked Beef Ribs Seasoning
+Smoked Beef Ribs

 How to Smoke Beef Ribs

-Cooking Temperature for BBQ Beef Ribs
+Temperature for Beef Ribs

 Once your beautiful ribs are seasoned and slow smoking, it’s time to finish it up and bring it all together.
-I smoke my ribs to an internal temperature of 203 degrees F and this is where a good thermometer is absolutely crucial.
+Smoke the ribs to an internal temperature of 203 degrees F, and this is where a good meat thermometer is absolutely crucial.

-Smoked Beef Ribs Video
+More Beef Ribs Recipes

 Beef Ribs Recipe

-- 1 4-bone section beef chuck ribs about 4-5 pounds)
+- 1 4-bone section beef ribs ((about 4-5 pounds))